ConfederacyOfGaia/Gaia/players-guide.md

 Goliath society was organized around excellence in craft and friendly competitions.
 Fairness and honesty were highly valued, and their reputation for celebrations was legendary.
 They blessed the world with beer, and are among the best chefs in the world.

-Goliaths are genetically incompatible with other the humanoid races.

 ***Ability Score Increase.*** All goliaths gain the standard +2, +1, +1 ASIs.
 One ASI must go into Constitution, one in Strength, and the last can be put wherever the player chooses.

 ***Age.*** Goliaths have lifespans comparable to humans.
 They enter adulthood in their late teens and usually live less than a century.